KevinZhaoNY/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

    #Internet connectivity will be lost after this step but this won't affect OpenStack's work
    ovs-vsctl add-port br-ex eth0:1

-   #If you want to get internet connection back, you can assign the eth2's IP address to the br-ex in the /etc/network/interfaces file.
+   #If you want to get internet connection back, you can assign the eth0's IP address to the br-ex in the /etc/network/interfaces file.
+   auto br-ex
+   iface br-ex inet static
+   address 128.238.64.31
+   netmask 255.255.255.0
+   gateway 128.238.64.1
+   dns-nameservers 8.8.8.8

+   #You have to update the route table and reboot the server after above changes
+   sudo route del -net 128.238.64.0 gw 0.0.0.0 netmask 255.255.255.0 dev eth0
+   sudo reboot

 4. Compute Node
 =========================